If you have a question about your Child’s Accident Claim* contact us through the call back form, call or email and start your claim today.

 Generally the claim monies awarded to the child will be invested in a court approved fund until they reach the age of 18.
 But if the child requires urgent care or medical attention, the judge can decide that a portion of the childs claim money can be released for the childs benefit.

 At Synnott Lawline Solicitors we specialise in PIAB applications.
 We provide expert advice throughout the entire process and ensure that each and every client receives our full care and attention.
 We ensure that the Board adheres to the time limits imposed on it and deal with all queries from the Board on your behalf.

 There are multiple factors which are taken into account in the assessment of a solicitor’s bill.
 In addition to the professional fee and miscellaneous charges payable to the solicitor, there will be items of outlay payable to third parties.
 Read more about factors that determines solicitors fees.

 We are one of Irelands’ leading Personal Injury Claims Law Firms and have been providing expert legal advice on all types of injury claims for over 30 years.
 Our team is dedicated to providing the very best level of service in a friendly and efficient manner for all aspects of claims.
 See our page on personal injuries claims.

-This booklet has been produced by Synnott Lawline Solicitors to give our clients an understanding of the personal injury compensation claims process.
-In some of our correspondence during the course of your compensation claim, we will make reference to the relevant sections of this guide by way of explanation of the particular aspect of your claim.
+This booklet has been produced by Synnott Lawline Solicitors to give our clients an understanding of the personal injury claims process.
+In some of our correspondence during the course of your claim, we will make reference to the relevant sections of this guide by way of explanation of the particular aspect of your claim.